 I couldn’t help noticing that Bobby Jameson wrote the kick-off song on Michele O’Malley‘s Saturn Rings album.
-Curt Boettcher, interestingly, would be picked to produce Jameson’s second album (although the first “proper” album under his own name) — Color Him In.
+Curt Boettcher, interestingly, would be picked to produce Jameson’s second album — although the first “proper” album under his own name — Color Him In.

-Bobby Jameson — “Right By My Side” — August, 1967
+“Right By My Side“

 Thus, broke and hungry, Jameson was vulnerable when he agreed to take on the character of “Chris Lucey” and write new songs to substitute for those whose titles had already been printed on the album jacket for (the real-life) Chris Ducey, who fled to another label, where he was under contract.
 The songs, written over two weeks’ time and recorded with Marshall Lieb (Phil Spector’s bandmate in The Teddy Bears) are amazingly – given the circumstances – excellent and worthy of a world audience.

-Obliquely Impolite Hand Gestures in the Annals of Pop – ‘Chris Lucey’ & Moby Grape
+Obliquely Impolite Hand Gestures in the Annals of Pop –

-Unlikely +/- One-Off Songwriter Pairings
+Unlikely One-Off (+/-) Songwriter Pairings

 Thanks to Bill Hanke for one of my all-time favorite bits of Beatle trivia:

-Q: Title of the only Harrison-Lennon composition?
+Q: What is the title of the only George Harrison-John Lennon composition?

 A: 1961’s “Cry for a Shadow“